LoweLundin/Monte_Carlo_Pricing_of_Barrier_Option_/README.md

 # Pricing-of-Barrier-Option-Monte-Carlo

 Produced for course Computational Finance: Pricing and Valuation, Autumn 2019.
-The project uses Monte Carlo methods to price barrier options, this specific implementation is for up and out barrier options, but can easily be modified to work for other barrier options as well.
+The project uses Monte Carlo methods to price barrier options, this specific implementation is for Up-And-Out barrier options, but can easily be modified to work for other barrier options as well.

 One function is a normal Monte Carlo simulation, while the other also uses a conditional exit probability and uniformly distributed random variables to model the price in continuous time, as described by Moon, Kyoung-Sook in [EFFICIENT MONTE CARLO ALGORITHM FOR PRICING BARRIER OPTIONS](https://pdfs.semanticscholar.org/3b2e/538f515f2e9974143b7137e41473b59af0bb.pdf?_ga=2.118237708.48659677.1585140104-859390239.1585140104).